 TH431 Form and Analysis (3)

 Study of the compositional process as observed in selected examples of music literature, predominantly from the tonal repertoire.
 May be taken as a level II theory elective.
 Prerequisite: TH241.
+Offered every other Fall.

 TH432 Contrapuntal Techniques (3)